 Organic vs Natural: Understanding What You Need to Know

-Understanding the Difference Between Natural and Organic Products
+Natural vs Organic Products

 As consumers become increasingly healthy and environmentally conscious, there is a growing interest in natural and certified organic products.
 However, the terms "natural" and "organic" are often used interchangeably, leading to confusion among consumers about what these terms mean.